Debbie Kruger

 Promotions

 2SM was at the leading edge of radio promotions in Australia.
-There was always something going on — usually many things going on — at the same time, and so much to hear, see do and win!
+There was always something going on — usually many things going on at the same time — and so much to hear, see do and win!
 By the time I became a 2SM junkie in late 1975 the station was gearing up to ensure its profile was the highest for the rest of the decade.
 And the higher the ratings, the more people were trying to call and win things, so it wasn't easy.
-Here are just a few of the fun things going on that I still have tangible evidence of.
+Here are some of the fun things going on that I still have tangible evidence of.

 ROCKwords was a competition that ran at least twice in the 1976-77 period.
 You cut something out of the newspaper that had a grid with words going across and down.
 The words were from song titles, and if you heard at least three songs in a row on 2SM then you called in and could win something.
-The biggest prize was for five in a row — that was something like $500 cash, I think.
+The biggest prize was for five in a row — that was a very rich $500 cash.
 Four in a row was $100, also a nice chunk of cash back then.
+Click on the thumbnail image here for a sample ROCKwords game.

 Diamond Love Ring And if you heard three songs in a row that connected with the words on your ROCKwords grid, then you won a $55 diamond love ring from Diamond Traders.
-I remember very clearly the day I went into the Diamond Traders city store at 15 Park Street in Sydney with my voucher from 2SM to select my diamond ring.
+When I got through it was to Keith Williams, and I remember very clearly the day I went into the Diamond Traders city store at 15 Park Street in Sydney with my voucher from 2SM to select my ring.
 You can imagine how large the diamond was for the princely sum of $55!!
 Even in 1977 that didn't get you a lot of diamond!!

-Check out a ROCKwords promo and relive the wild rush for cash and diamonds.
+Check out this ROCKwords promo and relive the wild rush for diamonds and cash.

 Of course every summer was big for radio promotions.
-Kids had school holidays so there had to be lots to keep them tuned into 2SM while they were on the beach, making sure advertisers and sponsors like Coke, Stud Cola and Moove Flavoured Milk reaped the benefits of their hefty spends.
-In the Summer of 1976 the "127 Days of Summer" theme gave the impression that summer went on and on.
+Kids were on school holidays so there had to be lots to keep them tuned into 2SM while they were on the beach, making sure advertisers and sponsors like Coke, Tab, Stud Cola and Moove Flavoured Milk reaped the benefits of their hefty spends.
+In the summer of 1976 the "127 Days of Summer" theme gave the impression that summer went on and on.
 In 1977 2SM was "Takin' it to the Streets."
 The jingles flowed thick and fast, providing a sountrack to my life.
-You can hear a couple of them right here:
+You can hear a couple of them right here and another by clicking the 127 days of summer logo on the right:

 127 Days of Summer